 Assist Your Child in Preparing to Respond to Questions

-The range of possible answers include a direct answer stating that a family member took his or her own life.
+The range of possible answers includes a direct answer stating that a family member took his or her own life.
 At the other end of the spectrum is a response that sets forth that your child doesn’t want to discuss the matter.
 “I don’t want to talk about it” is an entirely appropriate response.

 Social media, particularly Facebook, Instagram, and Snapchat, is both a blessing and a curse for young people.
 You need to keep this duality in mind as you assist in managing your child’s return to school.